WHO WE ARE

 We believe that by capturing these events on film and by having them available for the fire departments we can enable them to critique a fire scene and serve as a future reference.
 When we display our photographs to the public, we help them to realize that this a dire need for an increase in fire prevention on their part.
 It also serves as a reminder of the unknown dangers that every firefighter must face.

-We currently have over 100 members in the Connecticut Fire Photographers Association with members in Connecticut, New York, New Jersey, Massachusetts, Rhode Island, Texas, and South Carolina!
+We currently have over 100 members in the Connecticut Fire Photographers Association with members in Connecticut, New York, New Jersey, Massachusetts, Rhode Island, Texas, South Carolina and Florida!

 Our members our frequently published in Firehouse Magazine, Fire Engineering, Fire Apparatus Journal, The Fire News, and First Responder.